Proofreading is a very popular way to earn money at home or wherever you wish,…

 5. Always Do a Great Job – The internet is a very big place that makes the world a lot smaller.
 If you do a great proofreading job, if potential clients google you they’ll see positive information.
 If you don’t do such a great job and word gets out, potential clients may end up not contacting you.
 Always do your best work, not only for the person for whom you’re proofreading but for your own reputation as well.

-6. Use the Best Tech and Gear – Proofreading doesn’t require much in the way of equipment, but you do need an iPad, tablet or a computer as well as an app or program to read your documents.
+6. Use the Best Tech– Proofreading doesn’t require much in the way of equipment, but you do need an iPad, tablet or a computer as well as an app or program to read your documents.
 Optionally, you might want noise-cancelling headphones to block out sound and help you concentrate.
 When she was proofreading, Caitlin used and now highly recommends three products:

 iPad Mini – “I don’t recommend an iPad just ’cause it’s an iPad,” Caitlin says.
 “I recommend it because Branchfire makes an amazing app called iAnnotate.”